 Cultural leadership trajectory

-Throughout the year
+Throughout the year programme

-This core module will consider the legal frameworks necessary for dealing with artworks and goods that have important cultural and heritage value but are also tradeable.
+This core course will consider the legal frameworks necessary for dealing with artworks and goods that have important cultural and heritage value but are also tradeable.
 A special challenge for the law related to art and cultural objects is the fact that the art trade (legal as well as illicit) is a truly international market.
 Since artworks are relatively easy to take across borders, objects can show up all over the globe.
 International and multicultural perspectives, as well as significant local knowledge, are critical.

 Technology and innovation

 An essential part of an MA-level academic programme is learning how to conduct and interpret leading research and analysis.
-The ability to conduct high-quality analytical research for commercial purposes is also at the heart of many successful business, although often underestimated.
+The ability to conduct high-quality analytical research for commercial purposes is also at the heart of many successful businesses, although often underestimated.
 For knowledge-based organisations and in today’s information economy, research is central to competitive advantage and long-term success.
 This unit will introduce students to a range of important quantitative and qualitative research methods – highlighting both strengths and limitations and how they can be applied in practice to support strategic decision-making and operational efficiency.

-Galleries and exhibitions
+Events and exhibitions

-This module analyses how the culture of exhibition and display has changed over time, how exhibitions have helped to shape and define the creative sphere, and the way we look at and understand arts and cultural artefacts.
+This course analyses how the culture of exhibition and display has changed over time, how exhibitions have helped to shape and define the creative sphere, and the way we look at and understand arts and cultural artefacts.
 Although location and display have affected the relationship between art and its public throughout history, planned temporary exhibitions –including public and private displays and staged encounters – are a relatively recent phenomenon emerging alongside the modern museum.
-From the 17th century onwards, the Royal Academy has played a central role in this history, including the earliest artist-led exhibitions and the staging of an annual temporary display of contemporary art, which has survived continuously for nearly 250 years.
-Known today as the Summer Exhibition, it provides a core case study that students will explore and experience as part of this module.
+From the 18th century onwards, the Royal Academy has played a central role in this history, including the earliest artist-led exhibitions and the staging of an annual temporary display of contemporary art, which has survived continuously for nearly 250 years.
+Known today as the Summer Exhibition, it provides a core case study that students will explore and experience as part of this course.

-Internship project and/or academic dissertation
+Professional project and/or academic thesis